-This discussion and analysis serve as an introduction to the School's basic financial statements.
-These statements are comprised of 1) government-wide financial statements; 2) fund financial statements, and 3) notes to the financial statements.
+Management's Discussion and Analysis serves as an introduction to the basic financial statements, and it includes comparisons to prior year activity.
+The basic financial statements include 1) government-wide financial statements; 2) fund financial statements, and 3) notes to the financial statements.
 The School is a 501(c) (3) non-profit corporation engaged in a single governmental program.

-Government-Wide Financial Statements - The government-wide financial statements are designed to provide readers with a broad overview of the School's finances, in a manner similar to a private-sector business.
+Government-Wide Financial Statements - These financial statements are designed to provide readers with a broad overview of the School's finances, in a manner similar to a private-sector business.